glebArkhipov/moneysearch/README.md

 Telegram bot that sends notifications about bank points that have money of particular currency and in particular location

+## User stories
+1) User can choose currencies
+2) User can choose predefined area: Vaska or whole SPB
+3) User can set custom area by choosing point on map and distance from this point
+4) User can get list of bank points that satisfies search criteria
+5) User can turn on/off notifications
+6) User can see what he/she chose

+## What is needed to make bot work

 `BankApiAdapter` has to be implemented in order to get notifications

 Also `.env` has to contain three values